 Officer Duties and Term of Service—Constitutions must list officers, their respective duties and term of service (e.g. academic/calendar year)

-Method of election of officers—whether it is by secret ballot, hand vote, simple majority or 2/3 majority vote
+Method of selection or election of officers—whether it is by secret ballot, hand vote, simple majority or 2/3 majority vote

-Date(s) for election of officers—Provide an estimate of what time in the semester elections occur (first meeting, last meeting of Fall or Spring)
+Date(s) for selection or election of officers—Provide an estimate of what time in the semester elections occur (first meeting, last meeting of Fall or Spring)

 Impeachment/Removal of officers—Specify how impeachment proceedings begin and how impeachments are voted on in order to become final.
 Also, state whether or not the person who is impeached is allowed to speak or be present during the final vote.
 Include 2-3 examples of such impeachment offenses.